 Join the Delaware River Sojourn and experience a fun, recreational adventure, which celebrates family, friends, and the great outdoors!
 Come out and paddle the Delaware River, the longest un-dammed river east of the Mississippi.

-Map Detailing the 2017 Delaware River Sojourn (Put-In, Take-Out, and Camping Locations):
+The below map details the 2018 Delaware River Sojourn (Put-In, Take-Out, and Camping Locations):